Balderas metro station: History

 The station became the network's second transfer station, when the first stretch of Line 3, from Tlatelolco to Hospital General, was opened in November 1970.

 Incidents

-On Friday, 18 September 2009 a shooting occurred on the platform.
+On Friday, 18 September 2009 a mass shooting occurred on the platform.
 A man was tagging one of the station walls with a marker, therefore, he was confronted by a police officer.
 He reacted by taking out a gun and killing the officer and a construction worker who tried to disarm him, he also left five more wounded.
-The man later claimed that he committed the killings "in the name of god" and was sentenced to 151 years in prison.
+The man later claimed that he committed the killings "in the name of God" and was sentenced to 151 years in prison.

+The man who tried to disarm him was Esteban Cervantes Barrera.

 On 29 December 2018, a woman gave birth to a child inside the station, at the Line 1 platforms, helped by personnel of the Mexican Red Cross.